-Bronte Howson \$70,000 plus statutory superannuation per annum Bryant McLarty \$25,000 plus statutory superannuation per annum Robert Freedman \$30,000 plus statutory superannuation per annum
+Bronte Howson \$70,000 per annum Bryant McLarty \$35,000 per annum

+Robert Freedman \$35,000 plus statutory superannuation per annum \$35,000 plus statutory superannuation per annum

 Non-executive directors may also receive performance related compensation via options following receipt of shareholder approval.
 The issue of share based payments as part of non-executive director remuneration ensures that director remuneration is competitive with market standards as well as providing an incentive to pursue longer term success for the Company.
-It also reduces the demand on the cash resources of the Company, and assists in ensuring the continuity of service of directors who have extensive knowledge of the Company, its business activities and assets and the industry in which it operates.
+It also reduces the demand on the cash resources of the Company and assists in ensuring the continuity of service of directors who have extensive knowledge of the Company, its business activities, assets and the industry in which it operates.
 Details of share-based compensation is contained in this report.